About

 My husband and I are on a daily quest to live this way.
 Think of it as a way of life that constantly asks us to think of others before ourselves.
 Fortunately we both have parents who are wonderful examples of this way of life, and who taught us to see the benefits in thinking of others, always.

-It’s a challenging way of life for any person.
-The last few years as parents have presented a unique challenge to figure out how best to show our children how to live this way as well.
-In doing so, it has also helped clarify our own thoughts on this way of life.
-We quickly learned that one of the great benefits of parenting is the drive to become a better person.
 Parenting is the epitome of the give way.
-It requires a significant amount of giving of oneself and thinking about another person’s wants and needs before your own.
+It requires a significant amount of giving of oneself and thinking about another person’s wants and needs before our own.
 We’ve both been surprised how much we are able to sacrifice to improve the life of our children.
-Equally surprising is how much we’re happy to do so.
+Equally surprising is how much we’re content to do so.
 Do we do it perfectly?
 Of course not.
 But hopefully we’re on a consistent upward trend.
 Parenting is a very good example of this way of life: challenging and rewarding.
 So, as I find books and information regarding parenting the give way, I’ll share them here with the hope that others will find the information beneficial in their own pursuit of becoming a more giving parent.

 The Genesis of The Give Way

 When I first started this blog, it was a 365-day project.
-My husband had started his own year-long sketching project, an loved doing it so much, he convinced me to start one as well.
+My husband had started his own year-long sketching project, and loved doing it so much, he convinced me to start one as well.

 I was hesitant at first.
-After all, they’re supposed to be creative projects, and I don’t think of myslef as all that creative.
+After all, they’re supposed to be creative projects, and I don’t think of myself as all that creative.
 I don’t have any artistic talents.
 I don’t have information that anyone doesn’t know already.
 And, I don’t actually like writing all that much.
 (I’ve learned the writing and the art is mainly because I never developed or practiced either skill, so I never became very good at them.
 And, funny thing, I don’t like doing things I’m not good at.
 Anyone else like that?)

 Then I came across Ree Drummond’s Pioneer Woman website.
 When I saw her very casual and conversational writing, I was convinced that I could try it too.